inkcodesign/inkstylelibrary01/_writing_guide/02-writing-style.md

   * Consider, instead of take into consideration
   * Right now, instead of at the present time
 * **Avoid repetition:** Get rid of duplicated words in the same sentence or across paragraphs (if possible), unless there is a purpose.
 * **Limit weak words and hedging words:** Somewhat, a little, rather, arguably, we think, we believe
+* **Make sure what you mean is what you say:** Be careful that the word you choose reflects its true meaning.
 * **Go beyond business as usual:** Showcase our unique thinking or how we're approaching a problem differently.
 * **Empower the reader:** Never talk down to our audience or underestimate their experience and expertise.
 Instead of "You should do this," we might say, "This will give you these benefits."
 * **Punch it up:** Strive to use strong, illustrative words.
-Avoid overused and watered down words like "good," "great,"and "things."
+Avoid overused and watered down words like "good," "great," and "things."
 * **Use exclamation points sparingly:** "Settle down," - Blair Poloskey.
 * **Avoid industry- or INK-specific jargon:** Words like byline, coverage, deck, drinking the Kool-Aid, package up, voiceover, gut check.
 * **Avoid overused buzzwords:** Innovative, groundbreaking, disruptive, pioneering